mzrnsh/wetsy/README.md

     @import "wetsy"

 Then import your own styles.
 If you wanna work clean, the wetsy-way, you will ideally never write ant styles in your stylesheet - you should create your classes and extend them with existing placeholders.

+Using Normalize and Autoprefixer are is strongly recommended.

 ## Development